occivink/mpv-gallery-view/README.md

 # TODO

 * Add some kind of checkerboard pattern behind transparent thumbnails (ideally with an ffmpeg filter) (?).
-* Resume video position when entering/leaving the gallery

 # Limitations